-Governments have a lot of data, which they want to share with everyone, as basically everyone paid for the collection of this data through taxes.
-When making datasets available, governmental organizations are afraid of revealing personal data because large amounts of data can be combined.
+Governments have a lot of data, which they’d like to share with everyone, as basically everyone has paid taxes to collect this data.
+However, government organisations are afraid of revealing personal information by enabling the combining of large amounts of data.

-In order to test whether this is the case, a ‘privacy breach detector’ could be developed that gives an alarm signal (‘privacy breach!’) when the dataset that the organization wants to unlock is added to the detector.
-This detection is a reason for the organization not to make the dataset available, or to make it available in an adapted form.
+To test this, a ‘privacy breach detector’ could be developed that would sound an alarm (‘Privacy breach!’) if the dataset the organisation wishes to unlock should not be made available, or only in an adapted form.